 Now you’re probably wondering how to replace your furnace filter.
 More than likely, this will differ depending on what furnace you have, but typically:

-At Midland Air Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
+At Midland Air Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 803-399-7208 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.